(NHC LOGO)

 HAMSTERS AS PETS

-There are four types of hamsters commonly kept as pets:
+There are five types of hamsters commonly kept as pets:

 THE SYRIAN HAMSTER

 This is the animal that most people associate with the word 'hamster', and was originally known as the 'Golden' hamster.
-This animal is solitary by nature and the golden rule is one Syrian hamster to one cage.
-The animals only meet to mate, after which the female drives the male away.
-After a pregnancy of only sixteen days the babies are born blind and naked.
+Syrian hamsters commonly grow between 10 cm and 16 cm in length.
+This animal is solitary by nature and the golden rule is one Syrian hamster per cage.
+The animals meet only to mate, after which the female drives the male away.
+The pups are born after a mere 16 days, and are born blind and naked.
 However, they grow very quickly, and by four weeks old are usually fully weaned.
-Many colours and coat types of Syrian hamsters are now kept.
+Many colours and coat types of Syrian hamsters are now kept as pets.

-This animal is usually known as a dwarf hamster, growing up to 8 cms in length.
-These hamsters like to live together - either two of the same sex or as a pair.
-A pair can produce a litter of babies every eighteen days, so think carefully before deciding on a pair.
-Although they are also born blind and naked they develop faster than Syrian babies and are fully weaned by three weeks.
-There are two species of Russian hamsters commonly kept as pets.
-The more common and generally larger animal is the Campbell, and the other is the Winter White.
-Both species have several colour variations.
+These hamsters are usually known as ‘Dwarf’ or ‘Russian’* hamsters, growing up to 10 cm in length.
+They can live together - either two of the same sex or as a breeding pair, and sometimes in same sex groups.
+A pair can produce a litter of babies every eighteen days, so think carefully before deciding to keep both sexes together.
+Born blind and naked the pups develop faster than Syrian babies and are fully weaned by three weeks.
+This species comes in a wide range of colours and can also be Satin coated.

 THE CHINESE HAMSTER

-These animals also like to live in pairs or small groups.
-They are slightly longer and thinner than Russian hamsters, growing up to 9 cms in length.
-A pair may have babies every twenty one days but are not as prolific as Russians.
-The babies develop at about the same rate as Russian hamsters.
-There are already two or three colour variations available.
+Although not a true Dwarf hamster, due to its size the Chinese hamster is placed in this group.
+These animals can also live in pairs or small groups.
+They are slightly longer and thinner than ‘Russian’ hamsters, growing up to 12 cm in length.
+A pair may have babies every twenty one days but are not as prolific as other Dwarf hamsters.
+The babies are born blind and naked are weaned by four weeks old.
+There are currently two or three colour variations available.

-The Roborovski's hamster, or "Robo", is the smallest member of the hamster family.
-Adults rarely exceed 7cm in length from the tip of the nose to their almost non-existent tail.
-Their care and maintenance is much the same as Russian hamsters.
+The Roborovski hamster, or ‘Robo’, is the smallest member of the hamster family.
+Adults rarely exceed 7 cm in length from the tip of the nose to their almost non-existent tail.
+Their care and maintenance is much the same as other Dwarf hamsters.
 They are sociable and will usually live in groups.
 They rarely, if ever, bite, but are difficult to handle, owing to their extremely active temperaments.
-Only one colour variation to date.
+The Roborovski has recently been included into exhibitor showing with a standard introduced for the species and its agouti colour.

 GENERAL CARE

-All types of hamsters make good pets.
-They are very easy to look after and everything you need can bought at any pet shop.
-A wide selection of cages are available, from the simple plastic tray and wire top to the totally enclosed plastic type complete with tubes.
-Syrian hamsters must be kept singly whereas the Russian and Chinese hamsters will live together with others of their own species.
-If you intend keeping the 'Dwarf' varieties in a wire top cage the bars must not be more than 6 mm apart as these animals can get through very small gaps.
-Glass or plastic aquariums can also be used.
+Hamsters are one of the best pets around, whether it’s a Syrian or a Dwarf.
+They are very easy to look after and everything you need you can buy at any pet shop.
+A wide selection of cages is available, from the simple plastic tray and wire top to the totally enclosed plastic type complete with tubes.
+The NHC recommends a minimum of 1000 cm2 (useable floor space) x 19 cm high for a Syrian hamster and 750 cm2 x 17 cm high for a Dwarf.
+If you can afford a slightly bigger cage of the same type (perhaps with 2 or 3 levels) so much the better, but do ensure that the young hamster cannot fall a distance greater than 19 cm.
+Syrian hamsters must be kept singly whereas the Dwarf and Chinese species can often live together with others of their own species.
+If you intend keeping the Dwarf varieties in a wire top cage the bars must not be more than 9 mm apart as these animals can get through very small gaps.
+This is especially important or Roborovski hamsters.

 Most hamsters do not smell if they are cleaned regularly, say once a week.
-As they normally use one corner of the cage to wet in the sawdust in this corner can be changed more often if you wish.
-When cleaning, the sawdust and old food should be thrown away and the cage base washed and dried.
-Place fresh sawdust in the cage, along with new bedding if necessary.
+As they normally use one corner of the cage as a toilet, the substrate in this corner can be changed more often if you wish.
+When cleaning, the substrate and old food should be thrown away and the cage base washed and dried.
+Place fresh substrate in the cage, and new nesting material if needed.
 Rinse the water bottle and fill with fresh water.
 Then give your hamster its daily helping of food plus a little extra for its store.

 When choosing a hamster check that it is bright eyed and holds its ears erect.
-It should be free from open or healing cuts and should not bite when picked up.
-Ideally, a hamster should be between four and eight weeks old when bought and you should be able to handle it.
-At this age they may be fast, like kittens or puppies, so care must be taken in the first few days.
+It should have a dry and clean rear end and be free from open or healing cuts and should not bite when picked up.
+Ideally, a hamster should be between five and eight weeks old when bought and you should be able to handle it.
+At this age they may be fast, so care must be taken in the first few days.
 Always handle only a few inches above a secure surface in case the young animal should be scared and jump.
+If you require further information about keeping and exhibiting hamsters, are looking for hamster breeders in your area, or would like to know more about finding a local club, please visit our website.

 © National Hamster Council -